Ojay03/printf/README.md

-Printf prototype _printf project by Ojemare And Oluwagbemga
+Printf prototype _printf project by Ojemare And Oluwagbenga